DworkinLab/Bio720/R_exercises/Bio720_RInClassExercise2Answers.md

 This is faster because `R` is vectorized, so we have no need to run a for loop.
 Instead it does the computation (squaring the values) on the vector itself all simulataneously.
 Behind the scenes, R is likely sending the computation to some very fast code written in a lower level language (either `C` or `fortran`)

-5. So what is the lesson learned from this?
+5 - So what is the lesson learned from this?

+If you can vectorize your computations do so.
+The code is cleaner and faster.
+If you need to use a `for` loop, don't forget to pre-allocate the appropriate amount of space for your object, and don't try to "grow" or repeatedly over-write variables if you can avoid it!

-6. Compare the following pieces of code for speed (you can wrap this in `system.time()`)
+6 - Compare the following pieces of code for speed (you can wrap this in `system.time()`)

 ```r